Rosalita/golang-testing/problem-1/gopher-story/readme.md

 Examine input & output
 Input is a gopher
 Output is a string
-Write some tests that feed gophers into tellStory()
+Write a test that feeds some gophers into tellStory()
-Assert that stories about gophers are returned
+Assert that a story about the gopher is returned

 Problem 2
 -----------